 What I’ve always ultimately been interested in is how best to navigate the social sphere.
 Call it what you want- coexistence, perhaps?
 Being able to understand others and communicate effectively is what it’s all about.
 That’s how you succeed- whether you’re building business relationships or personal ones.
 In my teenage years I’d watch other people at school float on by with effortless skill.
 I focused on small things- the priceless knowledge they had- how to walk, what to do with your hands, how to joke around, how to speak, when to speak.
 It was like everyone else had the answer sheet to a project and I’d inexplicably missed out.

-I watched other people, less skilled, trying out personalities that weren’t entirely their own.
+I watched other people, of all levels of social skill, trying out personalities that weren’t entirely their own.
 I was never so brave, but when an unexpected situation came my way I often found myself saying something that didn’t feel quite so natural to me, trying out different walks, thinking to myself how best to look relaxed when sitting in class.
 The big one was how the hell to talk to girls.
 You’d see other guys making them laugh and wonder how on Earth they did it.
 But at the time I was far too ignorant to realize that girls were people too, and that behind their laughing eyes and self-assured smiles there was a human being experiencing all flavors of confusion, doubt and fear.
 But it’s from that very ignorance that empathy is learned.
 I’m still searching for answers to all the questions of my youth, but I don’t feel quite so hopeless now.
 Part of that has to do with the fact that I’ve realized all along that so many others, perhaps more than I ever thought possible, were asking the same questions.